th3t3ngu/pwncli/README.md

 # pwncli
-Simple script in python3 to access [Have I been Pwnd](https://haveibeenpwned.com) via its [API](https://haveibeenpwned.com/api/v3) to check wether or not mail address(es) have occured in data breaches.
+Simple script in python3 to access [Have I been Pwnd](https://haveibeenpwned.com) via its [API](https://haveibeenpwned.com/api/v3) to check whether or not mail address(es) have occured in data breaches.
 Needs a valid API-key and an active subscription to work.

 # Usage